-Decide on one room or one area you really don’t like to look at and tackle it!
+Decide on one room or one area of your home you are not thrilled with!

-It may seem impossible to create a home you are loving to live in but you can.
+It may seem impossible to create a home you love to live in but you can.
 Rome was not built in a day and either is a home you love.
 It is a process!
-Again, me here!
-It has taken me seven years to redecorate StoneGable and I have two bathrooms, another guest room and a basement to tackle.

 Do not resign yourself to living with things you don’t love!
 Make even the smallest changes that make you happy!